sparkflows/sparkflows-docs/docs/aws/cloudformation.rst

 Summary
 -------

-Using the above CFT you have have your EMR cluster with Fire running seamlessly.
+Using the above CFT you have your EMR cluster with Fire running seamlessly.